slittorin/home-assistant-visualization/README.md

 See also [Home Assistant system - Domains and entities configuration]https://github.com/slittorin/home-assistant-configuration/blob/main/README.md#package---home-assistant-system---domains-and-entities).

-We have the following visual components in an entities card:
+We have the following visual components in an two entities card:
+- Entity card 1:
+  - List of all domains.
+- Entity card 2:
   - Number of all domains.
-- List of all domains.
   - Number of entities.
   - Number of entities per domain.